dustinpfister/blog_posts/_posts/threejs-camera-perspective.md

 ### 2.2 - Understanding Viewing frustum.

-[Viewing frustum](https://en.wikipedia.org/wiki/Viewing_frustum) cam be thought of as a pyramid of vision that exists in front of a camera.
+A [Viewing frustum](https://en.wikipedia.org/wiki/Viewing_frustum) cam be thought of as a pyramid of vision that exists in front of a camera.
 Any object that lays inside of the pyramid will be rendered.
 This pyramid can be defined by an [field of view](https://en.wikipedia.org/wiki/Field_of_view) in terms of an angle in y direction.
 As well as additional values that define the aspect ratio of this view, as well as values that define where the top of the pyramid begins, and ends (view distance).

 #### 2.3 - Field of view